 There IS Help for a Drinking Problem at Serenity House Detox

 If the scenario above fits you or the people around you, knowing the answer to is alcohol a depressant is really not enough.
 That’s problem drinking, maybe even an alcohol addiction and it should be addressed.
 The way to start your sobriety is with a detox program.
 You need to get away from friends who drink, the pressure of home and relax in the care of experts.
-Luckily there are detox programs in FL that can help you.
-Serenity House Detox is a leader in addiction treatment in southern Florida with detox programs for alcohol, heroin, opiates and various other substances.
+Luckily, there are Florida detox programs that can help you.
+Serenity House Detox is a leader in addiction treatment in southern Florida.
+Along with a safe, medically supervised alcohol detox program, we offer detox center services for the following substances:

 Quit Chasing the Illusion of Artificial Relaxation!